Ilshidur/express-socket.io-jwt/README.md

 * Compatible with Socket.io adapters
 * Compatible with Socket.io sticky sessions
 * Handles multiple sockets for 1 HTTP request
-* Supports both cookies & LocalStorage from client
+* Compatible with cookies & LocalStorage use

-## Note

-Requires the use of cookies by default.
-This behavior can be overriden with the `verify` parameter.

 ## Compatibility